AlexPoulsen/importer/README.md

 Im.path("moduleone")  # '/Users/you/folders/moduleone/__init__.py/'
 ```

+Packages with invalid characters in the name (-, /, $, +, etc) are now edited to remove them, and they are replaced with underscores.
+Even though this should work fine, you should still edit the package's name, if possible, to a valid name.
+Names starting with a number have it replaced with a _ by default.

 Tested on py3.7, but should work on py3.6 as that is when f-strings were added.
 Importer could potentially be backported further.